-In section 2, the main concepts of the CAMS process - resource assessment, resource availability status and sustainability appraisal - are introduced.
+In chapter 2, the main concepts of the CAMS process - resource assessment, resource availability status and sustainability appraisal - are introduced.
 It also provides the context for CAMS by giving an overview of the legislative framework and the interactions between CAMS and other initiatives.
 More detail on these interactions and the system of abstraction licensing is provided in Annexes 1 and 2 respectively.
-Section 3 describes the process of developing a CAMS.
-It explains the stages of the process by focussing on the key elements resource assessment, sustainability appraisal, consultation, the documents produced, and implementation and evaluation.
-Finally, as there are objectives for CAMS specifically relating to licence trading and time-limiting of licences, sections 4 and 5 focus on these areas.
+Chapter 3 describes the process of developing a CAMS.
+It explains the stages of the process by focussing on the key elements - resource assessment, sustainability appraisal, consultation, the documents produced, and implementation and evaluation.
+Finally, as there are objectives for CAMS specifically relating to licence trading and time-limiting of licences, chapters 4 and 5 focus on these areas.

 CAMS will operate on a six-year review cycle.
 This document supports the process for the first cycle.
-However, if the proposals for new legislation are approved by Parliament before the end of the first cycle of CAMS, a revised version of this document will be required.
+This second version contains minor amendments to improve the clarity of some chapters.
+If the proposals for new legislation are approved by Parliament before the end of the first cycle of CAMS, a more substantial revision of this document will be required.
 Implementation of the European Water Framework Directive will also necessitate a re-evaluation of the document.